jeffschwartz/linklist/readme.md

 ## Examples And Tests
 Please see javascripts/examples.js for examples using the api.

-Please see javascripts/test.js for testing the api as well as for benchmarking the api against JavaScript's built in Array
+Please see javascripts/test.js for testing the api as well as for benchmarking the api against JavaScript's built in Array.

 ## What's New
 v0.0.2, released on 2012/06/28 - Added instance methods appendFrom and arrayFrom to LinkList.
 See above for details.